 Multicultural Alliance (MA)

-A Multicultural Alliance (MA), composed of a coalition of Black, Indigenous and People of Color (BIPOC) nonprofit organizations, with a goal to advance common interests and causes while leveraging resources to assist New Americans and minorities to achieve education, social and economical success.
+A Multicultural Alliance (MA), composed of a coalition of Black, Indigenous and People of Color nonprofit organizations, with a goal to advance common interests and causes while leveraging resources to assist all Americans, specially minorities in need, to achieve better education, and translate it into social and economical success.

 We offer training, technical assistance, and collaboration on common projects/activities, with no duplication of programs/services.
 Also, capacity-building with partnership and collaboration in sharing facilities, funding, in-kind support, resources, volunteers and activities.